 The Collaborative Planning Area is a 1 mile buffer surrounding the City of Winkler.
-Where possible, development and servicing within Collaborative Planning areas is agreed upon by the RM of Stanley and the City of Winkler to ensure infrastructure and land use are compatible.
-In the case of Schanzenfeld, a portion of the Planning Area exists within the Collaborative Planning Area that surrounds the City of Winkler, but not the Village of Schanzenfeld itself.
+Where possible, development and servicing within Collaborative Planning areas as agreed upon by the RM of Stanley and the City of Winkler to ensure infrastructure and land use are compatible.
+In the case of Schanzenfeld, a portion of the Planning Area exists within the Collaborative Planning Area that surrounds the City of Winkler.